Assessment & Testing:

 Scheduling:

-2. Feedback session to review the results (1 hr, by telephone).
+Feedback Session and Diagnosis Review to communicate the results (1 hour, typically by telephone).

-• We will require a credit card to keep on file.
+We kindly ask that a valid credit card be provided to keep securely on file.

 Insurance: